 Changes are reported in the same structure as described for the S command, except there may be fewer lines to the report.

-\\U1!!
+For example, the command: \\U1!!

 turns on automatic output change reporting.
 The format of crosspoint reporting is the same for U, S and ? messages.